 The Role of Uracil in RNA

 In RNA, uracil pairs with adenine through two hydrogen bonds, similar to how thymine pairs with adenine in DNA.
-However, the absence of the methyl group in uracil affects the stability and interactions of the RNA molecule.
+That said, the absence of the methyl group in uracil affects the stability and interactions of the RNA molecule.
 RNA is typically single-stranded, and the presence of uracil allows it to form complex secondary structures through intramolecular base pairing.
 These structures are crucial for RNA's diverse functions, including its role as a messenger, a structural component of ribosomes, and a catalytic enzyme (ribozymes).

 The Historical Context: Why Uracil in RNA?